Foundation Repair Services in Miami, Florida

 Miami's foundation challenges are unlike any other major U.S. city.
 The metro is built on porous Miami Oolite and Key Largo Limestone — soluble rock formations that dissolve in groundwater over time, creating subsurface voids that undermine foundations from below.
 Add a water table that sits just 3–6 feet beneath the surface (and rising with sea levels), hurricane-force winds and storm surge, salt-laden coastal air that corrodes reinforcing steel, and Florida's heaviest rainfall concentrated during peak hurricane season, and Miami foundations face a uniquely hostile combination of geological, hydrological, and atmospheric threats.
 Foundation repair here requires specialized knowledge of karst geology — compaction grouting to fill voids, helical piers anchored through limestone to stable bearing depth, and drainage solutions designed for a water table that may be higher tomorrow than it is today.
 The most vulnerable areas include low-lying neighborhoods near the coast (Miami Beach, Shorecrest, Little River), older Coral Gables and Coconut Grove homes on shallow limestone, and southern Miami-Dade communities (Homestead, Cutler Bay) near the edge of the Everglades where organic soils are compressible.
 A geotechnical investigation with ground-penetrating radar is the gold standard for Miami foundation assessments — it reveals subsurface voids that visual inspection alone cannot detect.

-Licensed foundation repair pros serving all of Miami-Dade County and surrounding areas.
+Independent foundation repair providers may serve all of Miami-Dade County and surrounding areas, subject to availability.

 (520) 783-3777